fujitatomoya/ros2_persist_parameter_server/README.md

 - persistent parameter can be read/modified from parameter client.
 - non-persistent parameter cannot be read/stored to/from the file system.
 - non-persistent parameter can be read/modified from parameter client
+- parameter type can be changed dynamically only when allow-dynamic-typing is set

 make sure to add the path of `launch` package to the PATH environment.